top of page

 Winnicott famously coined the term 'holding environment' to describe the experience of safety and support that constitutes a good therapeutic alliance with a patient.
 Psychological space is a phrase I have been using in recent years to capture the capacity of a patient to bear psychological tension long enough to resolve or find creative pathways to deal with matters that are troubling him or her.

-At this point my well-intentioned sitter who was attending in the room recommended she might try a lotion she had found effective.
+At this point, my well-intentioned sitter who was attending the session recommended to the patient that she might try a lotion she had found effective.
 The patient looked her way and seemed receptive to the advice.
-However, I was concerned that therapeutic space might inadvertently be narrowing.
-The patient, after all had seemed unusually restless the entire session and I asked her if the neck discomfort connected with any of the other thoughts she might have been having during her session.
+However, I was concerned that therapeutic space might inadvertently be narrowing; that is, the patient needed a period of time to hold onto her tension in order to deepen her self-understanding.
+The patient had been unusually restless throughout the session, and I asked her if the neck discomfort was connected to any other thoughts she might have been having.

 At this point, Ms. T remarked that she had been thinking of her marriage.
-She teared up remarking that when she mentioned her pain to her husband he would often roll his eyes and seem detached.
-Well into the session as she was becoming more lucid we had the chance to talk a good deal about her marriage and options she was considering to deal with its tensions.
-There was a marked feeling of connection with the patient who seemed greatly relieved to be in a space where she could talk about her marriage.
+She teared up, remarking that when she mentioned her pain to her husband, he would often roll his eyes and seem detached.
+Well into the session, as she was becoming more lucid, we had the chance to talk in detail about her marriage and the options she was considering to deal with the tensions in her marriage.
+There was a marked feeling of connection with the patient, who seemed greatly relieved to be in a space where she could talk about her marriage.

-This vignette illustrates a paradox: we often encourage the holding environment by withholding.
-This of course is a delicate matter.
-When it is done well, the therapist will notice an immediate deepening of the therapeutic connection.
-During the period of withholding the the therapist will note a degree of momentum in the air.
-If the tension the patient experiences is leads to a psychic stalling, or if the constructive momentum has served its purpose, then it's time to pass the tissue.
+This vignette illustrates a paradox: the holding environment can often be deepened by the therapist withholding an intervention to lessen tension.
+This, of course, is a delicate matter.
+Part of the art of therapy is finding that balance between tension and relief that is optimal for each patient.
+If all goes well, the therapist will note a degree of momentum in the air.
+On the other hand, if the tension the patient experiences leads to emotional stagnation, or if the constructive momentum has served its purpose, the therapist then intervenes to find ways to try to lighten the patient's psychic burden.

 Comments